jigx-com/jigx-docs-examples/docs/Expressions/Path Operators.md

 updatedAt: Thu Feb 22 2024 12:27:06 GMT+0000 (Coordinated Universal Time)
 ---

-JSONata path operators are used for navigating and accessing specific elements or properties within a data set.&#x20;
+JSONata path operators are used for navigating and accessing specific elements or properties within a data set.

-## Path operators&#x20;
+## Path operators

 The operators include: